syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Status-Bar-Support.md

 Status Bar can be customized by enabling the context menu on right clicking the designer XAML file and in that click edit control template then user can append that template to the current edit control class or can able to create a copy on it.
 In that, user can be able to modify the status bar template according to their needed.

-Then user can able to add a Progress Bar or a TextBox as needed to be displayed in that Status Bar by modifying the default template in it.
+Then user can able to add custom controls such as Progress Bar or TextBox as needed to be displayed in that Status Bar by modifying the default template in it.

 The following Screenshots shows how the Status Bar in Edit Control template can be modified and displayed.
 In this, the Progress Bar and TextBox is added by editing the template of Edit Control,